Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2021

 * **Doing Good Better** by *William MacAskill*
 > This book was recommended to me by a friend.
-I like the framework which the author uses to analyze NGOs and measure the impact of charity work (quality-adjusted life years) - it also has some good remarks on statistics (fat-tailed distributions etc.)
+I like the framework which the author uses to analyze NGOs and measure the impact of charity work (quality-adjusted life years - QALYs).
+It also has some good remarks on statistics, such as modeling with fat-tailed distributions.
 * **A Guide To The Good Life: The Ancient Art Of Stoic Joy** by *William B. Irvine*
 > I mainly bought this book to complement "Letters from a Stoic" by Seneca.
 Irvine provides a great presentation of the Stoic philosophy, including various techniques that can assist us in practicising Stoicism (e.g. negative visualization).
 Definitely a helpful read if you aim to attain inner tranquility.
 * **Thinking in Systems: A Primer** by *Donella Meadows*